puppetlabs/puppet-docs/source/pdk/1.0/pdk_testing.md

    * To automatically correct some common code style problems, run `pdk validate` with the `--auto-correct` option.

    * To send module validation output to a file, use the option `--format=format[:target]`, which lets you specify the desired output format and target file.
-For example, to create a report file `report.txt`, run `pdk validate --format=txt:report.txt`
+For example, to create a report file `report.txt`, run `pdk validate --format=text:report.txt`

      You can specify multiple `--format` options, provided they all have distinct output targets.